-The Registration Document is available to the public in English and in French.
-The Registration Document will be made available to the public at no cost at the Company's registered office and upon request to:
+Copies of this Annual Report are available to the public without charge.
+The Annual Report will be made available to the public at no cost at the Company's registered office and upon request to:

+MDxHealth SA

-MDxHealth SA Attention: Investor Relations CAP Business Center Rue d'Abhooz, 31 4040 Herstal, Belgium Email: ir@mdxhealth.com
+Attention: Investor Relations

+CAP Business Center

+Rue d'Abhooz, 31

+4040 Herstal, Belgium

+Email: ir@mdxhealth.com

-An electronic version of the Registration Document is also available on MDxHealth's website (www.mdxhealth.com).
-The posting of this Registration Document on the internet does not constitute an offer to sell or a solicitation of an offer to buy any of the shares to any person in any jurisdiction in which it is unlawful to make such offer or solicitation to such person.
+An electronic version of the Annual Report is also available on MDxHealth's website (www.mdxhealth.com).
+The posting of this Annual Report on the internet does not constitute an offer to sell or a solicitation of an offer to buy any of the shares to any person in any jurisdiction in which it is unlawful to make such offer or solicitation to such person.
 The electronic version may not be copied, made available or printed for distribution.
-Other information on the website of the Company or on any other website does not form part of the Registration Document.
+Other information on the website of the Company or on any other website does not form part of the Annual Report.